setup-studios/MC-Milsim/README.md

 * **Thatsmarterguy** - Co-Founder & Developer
   Joined early to shape the development of MC-Milsim.
 As a core developer, he contributes to coding the foundational systems and overall gameplay mechanics.

-* **Venicro** - Developer
+* **Stravido** - Developer
-  Focuses on smaller features and general improvements to the mod, enhancing the overall experience.
+  Also a dev helping/making a few features here and there, but still contributing and helping a good bit with the project when ever he can.

 * **Milkychicken** - Developer
   Works on additional features and game mechanics, contributing more to core gameplay systems.
 (He is a god dev, will make it big one day.
 Still says he does not know shit)